 - Scientific approach – you need to be methodical in your assessment of problems.
 Medicine is all about assessing symptoms, diagnosing illness, testing your prediction, devising a treatment and then monitoring its progress;

 - Position of responsibility – you will need to make important decisions that will impact the lives of others.
-You will need to remain calm and focused through stressful and pressurised scenarios;
+You will need to remain calm and focused throughout stressful and pressurised situations;

-- Breadth of interests – you should have a range of hobbies and demonstrate that you are an interesting person who has other interests besides medicine.
+- Breadth of interests – you should have a range of hobbies and demonstrate that you have other interests besides medicine.
 It is important that you know how to escape from work and relax in your spare time; otherwise, you may not last long in the profession;

 - Stamina – you must be able to deal effectively with stress and not let pressurised situations affect your judgement or ability to carry out your duties;